TerraCredit (CREDIT) Price Tops $0.0038

-TerraCredit (CREDIT) traded flat against the U.S. dollar during the twenty-four hour period ending at 20:00 PM E.T. on April 11th.
-In the last week, TerraCredit has traded flat against the U.S. dollar.
-One TerraCredit coin can currently be purchased for approximately $0.0038 or 0.00000008 BTC on cryptocurrency exchanges.
-TerraCredit has a market cap of $360,577.46 and approximately $56,463.00 worth of TerraCredit was traded on exchanges in the last 24 hours.
+TerraCredit (CREDIT) traded flat against the U.S. dollar during the 1 day period ending at 19:00 PM Eastern on April 12th.
+During the last seven days, TerraCredit has traded flat against the U.S. dollar.
+One TerraCredit coin can currently be purchased for approximately $0.0038 or 0.00000008 BTC on major exchanges.
+TerraCredit has a market capitalization of $360,577.46 and approximately $56,463.00 worth of TerraCredit was traded on exchanges in the last 24 hours.

 Scrypt